anthonydevelops/anthonydevelops/README.md

 - 🔭 I’m currently working on **a gaming AI toaster (yikes i know) and trying not to spend money on Genshin Impact**
 - 🌱 I’m currently learning **more about microservices and API development**
-- 👯 I’m looking to collaborate on creating fun projects that might revolve around interesting APIs or, better yet, the Poke API.
-Also, designing APIs are really fun, so add that one in too
+- 👯 I’m looking to collaborate on creating fun projects that might revolve around interesting APIs, docker or automation

 ### My Values